Viewing the Switch Panel

 Note: ErrDisabled and ErrDisable Reason fields are supported only in RUCKUS FastIron releases 10.0.10 (versions 10.0.10g or later) and 10.0.20 (versions 10.0.20b or later).

-• Port State: Displays the state of the switch (Up or Down).
+• Port State: Displays the status of the switch (Up or Down).

-• Connected Device: Displays the name and IP address of the next neighboring device.
+• Connected Device: Displays the name and IP address of the next neighbor device for a switch, and the neighbor port number for a stack connection.

 • PoE Usage (Consumed/Allocated): Displays the PoE usage level of the switch port.

-• PoE Device Type: Displays the PoE type used in the switch.
+• PoE Device Type: Displays the PoE type used by the switch.

 Switch Front Panel - Port and Icon States